+Why use this approach?
 The framework is designed to assess follow-through on government commitments to family planning along the planning and budget cycle, moving from funding need, to allocation, disbursement, expenditure, and, finally, outcome.
 The anticipated outcome of using the Common Framework is increased government ownership of FP commitments, measured as a rising share of government spending on family planning as a percentage of total funding needed over time.

+What do I need to consider?
 This approach may overlook important aspects of family planning programs, such as training of service providers and behavior change communication materials, depending on which items are captured in budget lines.
 Additionally, it does not track government investment in the form of salaries for health workers who provide family planning services (e.g., midwives).

 While partners achieved consensus on how the data would be tracked, developing a shared budget accountability framework has its own challenges.
 These challenges include accessing data and ensuring the approach takes into account each country's unique environment.
 To be useful for advocates, expenditure data must be published while there is still time to influence government action within the current budget year.
 However, most governments do not produce and publish quarterly expenditure reports in a timely manner and, even if they do, these reports are not sufficiently disaggregated to include every budget item related to family planning programs and commodities.
-However, these challenges are the reason the Common Framework assesses transparency alongside family planning budgets advocates can use the scorecards to clearly make the link between the need for budget transparency and increasing government investment in family planning.
+However, these challenges are the reason the Common Framework assesses transparency alongside family planning budgets-advocates can use the scorecards to clearly make the link between the need for budget transparency and increasing government investment in family planning.

-- PAI Brief outlining the Common Framework - FP Expenditure Tracking Meeting Report with updated indicators - The FP Budget Scorecards for Malawi, Tanzania, Uganda, and Zambia
+- This PAI Brief outlining the Common Framework and this FP Expenditure Tracking Meeting Report with the updated indicators - The FP Budget Scorecards for Malawi, Tanzania, Uganda, and Zambia

-EXAMPLE FOUR State-Led Accountability Mechanisms
+Example 4: State Led Accountability Mechanisms in Nigeria